chrisadkin/PX-DR-AKS-To-GKE/README.md

 ## Note

+### Switching Kubernetes Context

-Whilst building the solution you will be required to switch Kubernetes context between the source and destination clusters **a lot**, to make life simpler when doing this, you may wish to alias some of the kubectl context commands within your shell profile file:
+Whilst building the solution you will be required to switch Kubernetes contexts between the source and destination clusters **a lot**, to make life simpler when doing this, you may wish to alias some of the kubectl context commands within your shell profile file:
 ```
 gctx='kubectl config get-contexts'
 uctx='kubectl config use-context'
 ```
+### Testing Load Balancer Service Endpoints

+Security software from certain vendors, zscaler for example, supresses the ability to ping load balancer endpoint IP addresses, this can be worked around using the [node-shell](https://github.com/kvaps/kubectl-node-shell) plugin for kubectl.

 ## Build Instructions

 The instructions for building and testing the solution are as follows, click on the link